Death of Quawan Charles: Disappearance

 Charles was first reported as missing from his father's home in Baldwin, Louisiana on October 30, 2020.
 Prior to going missing, he had recently transferred to West St. Mary High School in St. Mary Parish, Louisiana after starting the school year at Southside High School in Youngsville, Louisiana.
 According to his cousin, Celina Charles, he struggled academically due to his dyslexia.
-His last known whereabouts before his disappearance, according to his father, were with his friend, 17-year-old Gavin Irvin, and Irvin's mother, Janet, both white, who picked him up from his father's house at around 3 pm while his father was out shopping.
+His last known whereabouts before his disappearance, according to his father, were with his friend, 17-year-old Gavin Irvin, and Irvin's mother, Janet, who picked him up from his father's house at around 3 pm while his father was out shopping.
 Janet's boyfriend, Tyler LeGros, was allegedly also with the Irvins when Charles was picked up.
 According to Charles's father, Kenneth Jacko, neither he nor Charles's mother, Roxanne Charles Nelson, were familiar with Irvin and had not given the Irvins permission to pick Charles up.
 Irvin would later state that both boys wanted to spend time together that day, but Charles left the Irvins on his own.
 According to attorney Ron Haley, one of three civil rights attorneys representing Charles's family, Charles's mother was scheduled to pick him up from his father's house to get a haircut at around the same time he was picked up by the Irvins.
 By 7 pm, his father had forced open Charles's locked bedroom door to find that he was not there, prompting him to contact the Baldwin police department.

 Haley stated that when the family reported the incident to the police, the department responded by suggesting to them that Charles may have gone to a football game and asking whether he had a troubled past, also waiting until three days after the initial report to ping his cell phone.
 Haley also stated that the Baldwin Police Department "gave no indication over the next few days that they were searching for the teen or actively investigating his disappearance."
 The department neither alerted local news nor contacted Louisiana State Police requesting an Amber alert in regards to Charles's disappearance.

 In a recorded interview with Janet Irvin by a private investigator hired by Celina Charles, she stated that her son and Charles "smoked some weed" together before Charles ran away from the Irvins' residence, and that she did not report his running away that night.
 Witnesses said they later saw the Irvins packing their belongings and moving out of their mobile home following Charles's disappearance.
 The Iberia Parish Sheriff's Office stated that it was not informed about Charles's disappearance until November 3 after one of his parents contacted them.
 According to the Iberia Parish Bureau of Investigation, Charles's naked body was discovered on November 3, face down in a sugar cane field about 20 miles away from Baldwin, near the village of Loreauville.